DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 # Installation instructions

 In this document, we assume that you already have a system with:
-- a fully functional Docker and Docker Compose install;
+- a fully functional Docker and Docker Compose installed;
-- a web browser (our tests have been made with Google Chrome, Mozilla Firefox, and Safari).
+- a web browser (our tests have been made with Google Chrome, Mozilla Firefox, Safari and Edge).

 See the `REQUIREMENTS.md` file for more details.

-## Running VariMetrics
+## Running varicity _TODOS #updateName_

-All the scripts in this section are located and executed from the root of the VariMetrics artifact.
+All the scripts in this section are located and executed from the root of the varicity artifact.

 ### Reusing the existing Docker image

-VariMetrics is available as a Docker image hosted on the [Docker Hub](https://hub.docker.com/r/deathstar3/varimetrics), allowing to use it without needing to build it.
+varicity is available as a Docker image hosted on the [Docker Hub](https://hub.docker.com/r/deathstar3/varicity), allowing to use it without needing to build it.

-Run VariMetrics by running
+Run varicity by running

-- On GNU/Linux and macOS
+- On GNU/Linux

     ```
     ./run-compose.sh
     ```

-- On Windows

-    ```
-    run-compose.bat
-    ```

-*Note:* Docker automatically downloads the image with the `splc2022` tag if it is not found on the host system.
+*Note:* Docker automatically downloads the image with the `scp2024` tag if it is not found on the host system.

 You can also download it manually with:
 ```
-docker pull deathstar3/varimetrics:splc2022
+docker pull deathstar3/varicity:scp2024
 ```

-VariMetrics is a NodeJS application written in TypeScript deployed in a webpack environment.
+Varicity is a NodeJS application written in TypeScript deployed in a webpack environment.
 The Docker container exposes the application as a server, which is accessed through your web browser.

-### Checking that VariMetrics works
+### Checking that varicity works

 - Two Docker containers start:
   - `varicity`: the visualization server;
   - `varicity-backend`: a component exposing an endpoint receiving a symfinder analysis as soon as it is finished.

 ```
 $ ./run-compose.sh
 resources directory already exists